Snoring/Sleep Apnea Treatment

 There are many different approaches to sleep apnea treatment ranging from simple lifestyle and routine changes to tremendously effective custom-made dental appliances to surgical intervention.
 If you are having symptoms of sleep apnea, we encourage you to make an appointment to speak with our caring and experienced team at Downtown Dental of Hamilton.
 Improving your sleep may even improve the overall quality of your life.

-If you think you may be suffering from sleep apnea, require sleep apnea treatment, or would like a snore guard we recommend you complete the following online screening and we encourage you to contact our caring team at Downtown Dental of Hamilton.
+If you think you may be suffering from sleep apnea, require sleep apnea treatment, or would like a snore guard, contact our caring team at Downtown Dental of Hamilton.
+Request Appointment

 « Go Back